Pope Francis Fast Facts

 December 11, 2013 - Pope Francis is named Time magazine's person of the year.

-December 24, 2013 - The pope visits with Pope-emeritus Benedict XVI at the monastery Mater Ecclesia, where the pope-emeritus lives.
+December 24, 2013 - The pope visits with Pope Emeritus Benedict XVI at the monastery Mater Ecclesia, where the Benedict XVI lives.
 Francis later visits children in a local hospital.

 December 24-25, 2013 - At St. Peter's Basilica, Pope Francis celebrates his first midnight mass as head of the Roman Catholic Church.